zestia/glide/README.md

 </div>
 ```

 Glide will use the unique ID's to target the pages.
-Once you have some pages marked tell Glide to open the first page:
+Once you have some pages marked tell Glide to open the first page by passing the id as a string to the goto function:

 ```html
 <script>